LaFleur & Godfrey LLC Sells 10,515 Shares of 3M (NYSE:MMM)

-LaFleur & Godfrey LLC reduced its holdings in shares of 3M (NYSE:MMM – Get Rating) by 34.9% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 19,584 shares of the conglomerate’s stock after selling 10,515 shares during the quarter.
+LaFleur & Godfrey LLC lessened its stake in 3M (NYSE:MMM – Get Rating) by 34.9% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 19,584 shares of the conglomerate’s stock after selling 10,515 shares during the period.
 LaFleur & Godfrey LLC’s holdings in 3M were worth $2,916,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also bought and sold shares of MMM.
-Xponance Inc. lifted its position in shares of 3M by 1.5% during the 1st quarter.
-Xponance Inc. now owns 47,562 shares of the conglomerate’s stock valued at $7,081,000 after buying an additional 694 shares during the last quarter.
-Illinois Municipal Retirement Fund lifted its holdings in shares of 3M by 21.7% during the 4th quarter.
-Illinois Municipal Retirement Fund now owns 14,191 shares of the conglomerate’s stock worth $2,521,000 after acquiring an additional 2,526 shares during the last quarter.
-Tiedemann Advisors LLC grew its position in 3M by 5.7% in the first quarter.
-Tiedemann Advisors LLC now owns 4,380 shares of the conglomerate’s stock worth $652,000 after acquiring an additional 235 shares in the last quarter.
-Sigma Planning Corp lifted its position in 3M by 18.8% in the 1st quarter.
-Sigma Planning Corp now owns 33,684 shares of the conglomerate’s stock worth $5,015,000 after buying an additional 5,342 shares during the last quarter.
-Finally, Wallington Asset Management LLC grew its position in 3M by 4.1% during the first quarter.
-Wallington Asset Management LLC now owns 30,410 shares of the conglomerate’s stock valued at $4,527,000 after acquiring an additional 1,210 shares during the last quarter.
-Hedge funds and other institutional investors own 67.22% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
+BlackRock Inc. grew its stake in shares of 3M by 0.4% in the fourth quarter.
+BlackRock Inc. now owns 41,810,186 shares of the conglomerate’s stock worth $7,426,745,000 after purchasing an additional 179,402 shares during the last quarter.
+State Street Corp boosted its position in 3M by 1.5% during the 4th quarter.
+State Street Corp now owns 30,979,936 shares of the conglomerate’s stock valued at $5,502,966,000 after acquiring an additional 450,546 shares in the last quarter.
+Geode Capital Management LLC boosted its position in 3M by 1.2% during the 4th quarter.
+Geode Capital Management LLC now owns 10,780,080 shares of the conglomerate’s stock valued at $1,910,601,000 after acquiring an additional 127,388 shares in the last quarter.
+Charles Schwab Investment Management Inc. boosted its position in 3M by 3.5% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 10,557,291 shares of the conglomerate’s stock valued at $1,875,293,000 after acquiring an additional 361,507 shares in the last quarter.
+Finally, Fisher Asset Management LLC boosted its position in 3M by 3.1% during the 4th quarter.
+Fisher Asset Management LLC now owns 5,776,701 shares of the conglomerate’s stock valued at $1,026,115,000 after acquiring an additional 171,857 shares in the last quarter.
+Institutional investors own 67.22% of the company’s stock.

 3M Stock Performance